Bitcoin Mining Profitability Calculator

-Estimate ASIC mining profit, break-even electricity cost, and ROI for Bitcoin-style hardware.
+Estimate Bitcoin mining profitability, ASIC daily profit, break-even electricity cost, and payback period.
 Select an Antminer or Whatsminer preset, then fine-tune your own numbers.

 Used to estimate payback period and ROI from current net profit.